exercism/v3/languages/go/exercises/concept/comments/.docs/hints.md

 ## General

-- [Documentation comments][comment] should be written directly before the thing that they are describing, start with the name of what they are describing, and end with a period.
+- [Documentation comments][comment] should be written directly before the thing that they are describing, start with the name of what they are describing, take the form of a sentence, and end with a period.

 ## 1. Document the package